Top 10 Experiences That You Would Like in Myanmar

 "This is Burma.
 It's quite unlike any other place you know about." the British writer Rudyard Kipling couldn't be more accurate in describing Myanmar (formerly Burma).
 Truly this is a country that hasn't been as changed by globalization as a lot of more popular destinations.
 For many travelers, it is a mysterious place of unspoiled treasures.

 And, of course, the best way to feel its charm is to experience it yourself.
-From exploring the ancient temples to meeting the warm, engaging people, it’s going to be eye-opening and heart-warming.
+From exploring the ancient temples to meeting warm, engaging people, it's going to be eye-opening and heart-warming.
 Take a look at these top 10 experiences that you would most like to have in Myanmar and let them inspire you on your next adventure!

-Yangon’s impressive 2,500-year old golden Shwedagon Pagoda is the most visited and sacred Buddhist temple in Myanmar.
+Yangon's impressive 2,500-year-old golden Shwedagon Pagoda is the most visited and sacred Buddhist temple in Myanmar.
 Along with a temple complex around it, it is visible from almost anywhere in Yangon.
 A stream of pilgrims from around the world comes to admire its magnificence every day.
-It’s also a nice gathering place where local people worship, wash statues, and mediate.
+It's also a nice gathering place where local people worship, wash statues, and meditate.

 Shwedagon Pagoda in Yangon

 The sprawling temple complex of Bagan is the main reason why many travelers, including me, come to Myanmar.
 There are more than 2,000 pagodas and temples built by the kings of Bagan between the 11th and 13th centuries.
 The best way to experience Bagan is a hot air balloon ride at sunrise/sunset.
 For some famous temples like Shwesandaw Paya, Buledi, Ananda Pahto, Dhammayangyi Pahto, and Thatbyinnyu, it's worth exploring the insides as well.

-My favorite sight in Myanmar- the U Bein Teak Bridge at Amarapura (itself a former capital of Burma), which is just 11 kilometers south of Mandalay.
-Nothing could be quite as magical as sunset view at the longest and oldest wooden teak bridge in the world.
+My favorite sight in Myanmar- is the U Bein Teak Bridge at Amarapura (itself a former capital of Burma), which is just 11 kilometers south of Mandalay.
+Nothing could be quite as magical as the sunset view at the longest and oldest wooden teak bridge in the world.
 The teak wood was once part of the Royal Palace in Mandalay but was turned into a bridge by the mayor, U Bein.
-The columns were no longer needed so they found a new home for them, helping the common people across Taungthaman Lake.
+The columns were no longer needed so they found a new home for themselves, helping the common people across Taungthaman Lake.